18F/handbook/docs/how-we-work/tools/github.md

 b.
 Use a personal email account, not your CivicActions one, so that your GitHub account will be portable.

 1. Ask a coworker to add you to the [CivicActions team](https://github.com/orgs/CivicActions/teams/civicactions-team).
-2. Find out the details of the repositories you’ll be working with.
+2. Find out the details of the repositories you'll be working with.
 3. Good work!
 Now set up two-factor authentication: <https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/>

 ## Setting up Git and a local repository

-Unless you are only ever going to be editing a few handbook pages the “easy” way (per [CONTRIBUTING.md](../../../CONTRIBUTING.md)), you’ll want to set up a git workflow locally and clone a local copy of the repository you’re working with.
+Unless you are only ever going to be editing a few handbook pages the "easy" way (per [CONTRIBUTING.md](../../../CONTRIBUTING.md)), you'll want to set up a git workflow locally and clone a local copy of the repository you're working with.
 You can find instructions at <https://help.github.com/articles/set-up-git/> and <https://git-scm.com/book/en/v2/Getting-Started-Git-Basics>.

-If you’d prefer not to use command-line tools, you may want to use Git Desktop: <https://desktop.github.com/>.
+If you'd prefer not to use command-line tools, you may want to use Git Desktop: <https://desktop.github.com/>.

 Many projects will have special requirements for local repositories, especially for engineers.
 Ask your coworkers for help!